wowlsh93/hamanet/README.md

 - NetHandler

   This is a Interface having OnRecv, OnSend.
-User who use this network library can overide this function for his/him application.
+User who use this network library can override/implement this function for his/him target application

 - LyricsPoet

-  servser side example
+  servser side very simple example

 - LyricsReader

-  client side example
+  client side very simple example

 ### Future work